devopslibrary/slack/SocialHour.md

 It doesn't have to be an hour.
 If all you have is 30 minutes, then make it 30 minutes.

 Announce the schedule on `#General` at least once.
-It's not like we have a shared calender system.
+It's not like we have a shared calendar system.

 ### Technology